 Testimony gathered by the church tribunal is available only to the tribunal officials assigned to the case, the petitioner, the respondent, and their procurators.
 All materials relative to the trial are treated with the solemnity required by church law.

 Due to the variety of cases submitted and the requirements of canon law, it is not possible to indicate a precise time within which a petition will be decided.
-The petitioner is advised that most cases take at least one year for a final decision to be made.
-The policy of the Diocese of Cleveland is that a parish or priest must not assign a date for a potential future wedding without notification that an affirmative decision has been ratified by the appellate tribunal.
-The parties are always free to contact their procurator regarding the status of a case.
+Most cases take more than a year for a final decision to be made.
+A parish or priest must not and cannot assign a date for a potential future wedding without notification that the parties are free to marry.
+Parties should not make any plans for a future wedding unless they are free to marry.

-Effective May 30, 2014, Bishop Richard Lennon, Bishop of Cleveland, has eliminated all fees for persons who are seeking a Declaration of Invalidity through the Diocese of Cleveland Tribunal.
+Effective May 30, 2014, Bishop Richard Lennon eliminated all fees for persons who are seeking a Declaration of Invalidity through the Diocese of Cleveland Tribunal.
 There are no costs or fees to be charged in the Diocese of Cleveland.
 This decision includes those cases where a petitioner may be referred to a court-appointed expert.

 Persons who initially submit a case to the Diocese of Cleveland but who find their case must be heard by another diocese will fall under the billing policies of that tribunal which ultimately hears the case.